CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ```
    ![Selecting + Add to create a deployment.](media/ex3-t3-workloadsadd.png "Selecting + Add to create a deployment")

-1. This can take a few minutes after which you will see the deployment listed and it should be in running state.
+1. After a few minutes, you will see the deployment listed and it should be in running state.

    ![Selecting + Add to create a deployment.](media/conrunning.png "Selecting + Add to create a deployment")